- Your Price

-Product is on backorder from the manufacturer until approximately middle of September.
+Product is currently on backorder from the manufacturer.

 Warn drivers you're stopping with pulsating brake lights for the back of your Gold Wing.
 With this controller you can activate up to 6 brake lights to flash automatically and then stay on with a single squeeze of your brakes.
 The soft switching technology does not harm the life of your brake lights, so ride in confidence and be seen.
 Fits all Honda GL1500 and GL1800 Gold Wing motorcycles.

 One of my riding friends has one of these on his bike and has been rear ended twice this year.
 I don't have one and have never been rear ended.
 I won't bash the product but my opinion is that it is better to watch the rearview mirror and take evasive actions.
 But if it gives you some comfort, go for it!

 I have had a tail light modulator on several bikes.
 When I recently purchased a previously owned 2008 Goldwing, one of my first modifications was to add a tail light modulator.

 I checked with my state (VA) and found that to be legal, the tail light modulator must basically (1) only flash one rear facing light and (2) must automatically stop pulsating within 4 seconds of the brake application.

 This unit does exactly that, with the modulator pulsating rapidly at first, slowing and then going to steady burn within 4 seconds.
 Of course, releasing and reapplying the brake lever restarts the sequence, which I usually do when a vehicle approached when I'm stopped at a traffic signal.

 I wired this pulsating brake light controller to my center brake light in the trunk spoiler.
 The controller is mounted in the compartment above the trunk lid, where the spoiler brake light wiring is located.
 Easy job to do.